RafeHatfield/yarl/docs/archive/completed-features/SYSTEMS_ALREADY_COMPLETE.md

 ---

+## 🟡 Resistance System - PARTIAL (~60% Complete)
+**Found in:** `components/fighter.py` (ResistanceType enum, apply_resistance methods)

+**What's Working:**
+- ✅ Core damage reduction mechanics (0-100% resistance)
+- ✅ Spell system integration (all spells respect resistances)
+- ✅ Boss resistances configured (Dragon Lord, Demon King)
+- ✅ 13 tests passing

+**What's Missing:**
+- ❌ Equipment resistances (no items grant resistance yet)
+- ❌ Character screen display (not shown in UI)
+- ❌ More monster resistances (only 2 bosses have them)

+**Estimated time to complete:** 2-3 hours

+---

-## Time Saved So Far This Session
+## Time Saved From Already-Complete Systems

+- Item Identification: ~2-3 hours saved
+- Throwing System: ~2-3 hours saved
+- Ring System: ~3-4 hours saved
 - Item Stacking: ~2-3 hours saved
 - Wand System: ~3-4 hours saved
-- **Total: ~5-7 hours saved!** 🎉
+- **Total: ~12-17 hours saved!** 🎉

 ---

 ## What This Means

-These systems were implemented in previous sessions and are production-ready!
+These five major systems were implemented in previous sessions and are production-ready!
 No work needed - they're already providing gameplay value.

-Both are MAJOR roguelike systems that required significant engineering.
+All five are MAJOR roguelike systems that required significant engineering.
 Finding them already done is a huge win! 🚀

+**Current State:** The codebase is more advanced than the docs suggested.
+Time to finish what's started (resistance equipment) and then tackle new features!

 ---

-*Updated: October 15, 2025*
+*Updated: October 21, 2025*